official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 176

-The Report of the Iraq Inquirywould be your view.
+would be your view.
 I would check with you as soon as possible.
 The second part of the draft resolution was an integral part of the strategy.”

 491. Dr Rice told Sir David that “‘speaking very frankly’, there was a timing problem”.